mrfinnsmith/FrisConnections/README.md

 ## Automated Daily Puzzle System

-The daily puzzle system automatically advances to the next puzzle at 12:00 AM Pacific time (8:00 AM UTC) using GitHub Actions.
+The daily puzzle system automatically advances to the next puzzle at 12:00 AM Pacific time (8:00 AM UTC) using GitHub Actions, with intelligent puzzle recycling when the queue is empty.

 ### How It Works